The Tyro Health Blog

 Generally, payroll tax is only payable on wages that exceed the applicable threshold for the relevant financial year.
 As of 1 July 2024, the annual thresholds per state generally range from $900,000 to $1.5 million (with a higher threshold of $2 million in the ACT).

-What are the key issues to consider for a medical services business?
+What are the key issues to consider for a health service provider?

-Whether a medical practice will be liable for payroll tax will depend on the specific arrangement with its practitioners and the state in which the services are provided.
+Whether a health practice will be liable for payroll tax will depend on the specific arrangement with its practitioners and the state in which the services are provided.

 If practitioners are engaged as employees (at law), their wages are generally subject to payroll tax.
 If practitioners are engaged as independent contractors, or via an employment agency, payments to those practitioners may still be subject to payroll tax in certain states.

-In a recent NSW case, a medical practice was found liable for payroll tax in respect of payments to its practitioners.1 A key factor in this decision being that the arrangement involved patients’ Medicare benefits being paid to the medical practice on the practitioner’s behalf.
-The medical practice retained a percentage of the Medicare benefits (as fees for services it provided to the practitioners) and then distributed the rest to the practitioner.
+In a recent NSW case, a health service provider was found liable for payroll tax in respect of payments to its practitioners.1 A key factor in this decision being that the arrangement involved patients’ Medicare benefits being paid to the health service provider on the practitioner’s behalf.
+The health practice retained a percentage of the Medicare benefits (as fees for services it provided to the practitioners) and then distributed the rest to the practitioner.

 Given payroll tax legislation is generally harmonised across all states, this case may have implications for businesses in other states as well.
-Also, whilst this case involved a GP practice, it may apply more broadly to other medical services businesses, such as physiotherapy clinics, dental clinics, etc.
+Also, whilst this case involved a GP practice, it may apply more broadly to other health service providers, such as physiotherapy clinics, dental clinics, etc.

 How to navigate the payroll tax changes